doodspav/motionphoto/README.md

 placed on how this should be done.
 The video file is commonly appended to the end of the image file.

 #### Photos
-The Google Photos app requires, at a minimum, the following metadata tags to be set on the image:
+The Google Photos app, at a minimum, requires the following metadata tags to be set on the image:
 - `MicroVideo`: set to `1`
 - `MicroVideoVersion`: this library sets it to `1`
 - `MicroVideoOffset`: offset in bytes from the end of the Motion Photo file to the start of the embedded video file